 49. Cosmic Battles And Interpersonal Squabbles: INFERNO, Canto X, Lines 1 - 21

-We’re already into the sixth circle of hell, but we haven't seen any of the damned yet.
-Instead, our pilgrim and Virgil are picking their way along a "secret path" between the burning sarcophagi and the walls of Dis.
+We’re well into the sixth circle of hell, although we’ve yet to see any of the damned.
+Instead, our pilgrim and his guide pick their way along a secret path between the burning sarcophagi and the walls of Dis.

-Let’s talk about these cosmic and interpersonal divisions as we pick our way along the terrifying landscape of the heretics, buried in their flaming tombs, ever deeper into the abyss of INFERNO.
+Let’s talk about these cosmic and interpersonal divisions as we pick our own way along the text.

 The segments for this episode of WALKING WITH DANTE: